EHS program tips for the

 Other required training may be on the use of respirator for workers who trim cannabis flower or spray chemicals.
 Additionally, employee training is required if there are changes to a work process or the introduction of a new chemical into the facility.
 Incorporating the right safety training into your operation will automatically strengthen your EHS program.

 Regular internal inspections and audits can provide a comprehensive overview of the organization’s weaknesses.
-All areas can be inspected or audited: work area safety, inventory, supply chain, training, finance, security, etc.
+This includes all areas of the business (work area safety, inventory, supply chain, training, finance, security, etc.).

 The inspection / audit results will provide insight into where the company needs to improve SOPs, security, and hazard mitigation.
-The inspection and audit program can also be used as an opportunity to ensure traceability and accountability, add value through team training, and a way to address situations before they become a problem.
+The inspection and audit program provides an opportunity to ensure traceability and accountability, add value through team training, and address situations before they become a problem.

 In particular, safety inspections and audits are an important component to the EHS program to maintain a safe operation and be compliant with safety and health regulations.